ryansolid/babel-plugin-jsx-dom-expressions/README.md

 ## SVG

 There is basic SVG support with this library.
-Most element attributes(no camelCase mapping) should work but no support for namespaces yet.
+Most element attributes should work but no support for namespaces yet.

 ## Acknowledgements